MekhyW/UGV-Embrapa/docs/source/overview.rst

 --------------

 1. **Remote Control**: Utilizes a Spektrum DXS radio control transmitter for manual operation.
-2. **Image Acquisition**: Employs Intel RealSense D435i and Logitech C920 HD PRO cameras for capturing visual data.
+2. **Image Acquisition**: Employs Intel RealSense D435i for capturing visual data.
 3. **Visualization**: Uses Rviz2 for real-time monitoring and visualization of sensor data.
 4. **Automatic Bringup**: Implements a launch script for automated startup of the rover system.
+5. **Autonomous Navigation**: Implements a navigation stack for autonomous movement using RTAB-MAP SLAM.
+6. **Telemetry**: Provides real-time telemetry information using ROS2 topics.

 Safety Features
 ---------------